 HIV and HCV are also transmitted in similar ways, which means that people who have HIV may be at higher risk of exposure to HCV.
 In the United States, over a third of people living with HIV also have hepatitis C.

 Coinfection of HCV and HIV is higher among those who use injected drugs.
-According to the Centers for Disease Control and Prevention (CDC), HCV coinfection occurs in between 62 and 80 percent of people with HIV who use injected drugs.
+According to the Centers for Disease Control and Prevention (CDC), HCV coinfection occurs in between

 A systematic review of 783 studies concluded that people living with HIV were six times more likely to have hepatitis C than people without HIV.